BumpyClock/color-palette-service/README.md

 # Color Palette Service

-This project provides an API to generate a color palette from an image.
-Given an image URL and the number of desired colors, it returns a color palette as a JSON object.
+Simple micro-service to provide an API endpoint to generate a color palette from an image.
+Takes an image URL and the number of desired colors, it returns a color palette as a JSON object.

 ## Features